martinzha28/IYPT-Code/README.md

 # IYPT-Code
+Simulated Physics models for the problems assigned to Martin Zhao.

-Code for the 2020 IYPT from the Canadian team
+The models are coded with Team Canada for the 2020 IYPT and 2019, 2020 UTS Team.